-Code IT 523

-Title Operations Research

-Credits 2

-Compulsory/optional Compulsory

-Prerequisites None

-Aims The aim of this course is to develop students' knowledge in organizational principles and develop understanding of Operation Research approach to management problems

-Learning outcomes At the completion of the course students will be able to: Formulate a real-world problem as a mathematical programming model Implement and solve the model in EXCEL and LINDO Describe the theoretical workings of the simplex method for linear programming and perform iterations of it by hand Perform sensitivity analysis to determine the direction and magnitude of change of a model's optimal solution as the data change Solve specialized linear programming problems like the transportation and assignment problems Solve network models like the shortest path, minimum spanning tree, and maximum flow problems using dynamic programming Model and solve problems using dynamic programming Model a dynamic system as a queuing model and compute important performance measures

-Time allocation Lectures & Tutorial: 30 hrs

-Content Introduction: Introduction to O.R., Necessity of OR in Business and Industry, Scope of OR in modern management, O.R. and Decision Making.
-Linear programming: Various definitions, statements of basic theorems and properties, Advantages, Limitations and Application areas of Linear Programming, Linear Programming - The Graphical method - Graphical Solution methods of Linear Programming problem, Maximization Linear Programming problem, Maximization Problem.
+Code IT 523 Title Operations Research Credits 2 Compulsory/optional Compulsory Prerequisites None Aims The aim of this course is to develop students' knowledge in organizational principles and develop understanding of Operation Research approach to management problems Learning outcomes At the completion of the course students will be able to: • Formulate a real-world problem as a mathematical programming model Implement and solve the model in EXCEL and LINDO • Describe the theoretical workings of the simplex method for linear programming and perform iterations of it by hand • Perform sensitivity analysis to determine the direction and magnitude of change of a model's optimal solution as the data change • Solve specialized linear programming problems like the transportation and assignment problems • Solve network models like the shortest path, minimum spanning tree, and maximum flow problems Model and solve problems using dynamic programming Model a dynamic system as a system and a system to a system and a syste • Model a dynamic system as a queuing model and compute important performance Time allocation Lectures & Tutorial: 30 hrs Content Introduction: Introduction to ΩR Necessity of ΩR in Rusiness and Industry.
+Scope of ΩR Coment in modern management OR and Decision Making Linear programming.
+Various definitions, statements of basic theorems and properties.
+Advantages, Limitations and Application areas of Linear Programming, Linear Programming - The Graphical method - Graphical Solution methods of Linear Programming problem, Maximization Linear Programming problem, Maximization Problem.
 Formulation, Identification of decision variables, Constructing Objective Functions and Constraints, Assumptions.
 Methods of Solution: Graphical Method, Simplex method Phase I and Phase II of the Simplex Method, The Revised Simplex method, Primal and Dual Simplex Method, Simplex Algorithm for maximization case, Simplex Algorithm for minimization case - Two phase method and the Big -M method.
 Duality theory and Sensitivity Analysis: Duality theory: Existence of Dual of a LP problem, Primal Dual relationships in formulation and their solutions.
-Sensitivity analyses or Post Optimality.
-Transportation and Assignment problems: The transportation algorithm: Formulation as a LP problem, Determination of Initial solutions, Stepwise Improvement to obtain optimal solution, Special cases Such as Multiple, Unbalanced, Degeneracy etc., The assignment model: Formulation as TP, The Hungarian method of solution.
-Network models: Critical Path Analysis (CAP): Network representation of simple projects, Critical Path Analysis (CAP): Network representation of simple projects, Critical Path Analysis, Representation in Tabular Form Critical Path, Probability of meeting scheduled date of completion, Representation in Tabular Form Critical Path, Probability of meeting scheduled date of completion, Calculation on CPM network.
+Sensitivity analyses or Post Optimality Analysis: Dual Simplex Method, Changes affecting feasibility, Changes affecting optimality.
+I ransportation and Assignment problems: The transportation Improvement to obtain optimal solution.
+Special cases Such as Multiple Unbalanced Degeneracy etc. The assignment model: Formulation as TP.
+The Hungarian method of solution Network models: Critical Path Analysis (CAP): Network representation of simple projects.
+Critical path computation: Construction of time schedule.
+Crashing of project duration.
+PERT & CPM: Basic differences between PERT and CPM.
+Arrow Networks. time estimates, earliest expected time, latest - allowable occurrences time, Forward Pass Computation, Backward Pass Computation, Representation in Tabular Form Critical Path, Probability of meeting scheduled date of completion, Calculation on CPM network.
 Various floats for activities, Critical path updating projects.
 Operation time cost tradeoff Curve project, Time cost - tradeoff Curve- Selection of schedule based on Cost Analysis, Crashing the network.